scipy/scipy/doc/source/dev/toolchain.rst

-Since the official builds (see above) use a pretty recent version of LLVM, the bottleneck for C++ support is therefore the oldest supported GCC version, where scipy has been constrained mainly by the version in the oldest supported manylinx versions & images [14]_.
+Since the official builds (see above) use a pretty recent version of LLVM, the bottleneck for C++ support is therefore the oldest supported GCC version, where SciPy has been constrained mainly by the version in the oldest supported manylinux versions & images [14]_.

-At the end of 2021 (with the final removal of ``manylinux1`` wheels), scipy now has a minimum GCC requirement of GCC 6.3, which has full C++14 support [15]_.
+At the end of 2021 (with the final removal of ``manylinux1`` wheels), SciPy now has a minimum GCC requirement of GCC 6.3, which has full C++14 support [15]_.
 This corresponds to the lowest present GCC version in relevant manylinux versions - somewhat surprisingly, it is not the oldest remaining